 Janet Hennessy is the proud owner and manager of Softwinds Farm.
-Janet's passion for riding, training, teaching and showing has all come together at the beautifully secluded facility in Columbia, South Carolina.
+Janet's passion for riding, training, teaching and showing has all come together at the beautifully secluded facility in Hopkins, South Carolina.

-Janet grew up as a natural athlete, but when she began riding at the age of 18, she found it to be like nothing she had ever tried before.
-The challenge of riding, combined with Janet's competitive drive, was a perfect match.
-Janet's first horse, Pride, was a Palomino Saddlebred-Thoroughbred cross.
-While living in Kansas, Janet and Pride began competing on the hunter circuit and gathered many blue ribbons.
+Janet grew up as a natural athlete, but when she began riding at the age of 18, she found it to be like nothing she had ever experienced.
+The challenge of riding was the perfect match for Janet's competitive drive.

-In 1985, the University of South Carolina was looking for a facility to house their school horses.
-Janet came home one day to Skip and the USC faculty sitting at the kitchen table, with plans for Skip to build a new barn for the USC horses, and so Janet's tenure with the Equestrian Club began.
+In 1985, the University of South Carolina was looking for a facility to house their school horses, thus beginning Janet's tenure with the Equestrian Club.

-Janet also teaches group and private lessons to boarders and students.
-Janet's students love her honest approach, and how her enthusiasm keeps them coming back.
+Janet teaches group and private lessons to boarders and students.
+Janet's students love her honest approach and her enthusiasm keeps them coming back.
 Janet constantly pushes for the next level of achievement in her horses and students alike, and can bring out the very best in any rider.

-These days, Janet is actively promoting the Central Carolina Dressage Association, a show series in the Midlands for riders of all levels to compete.
+These days, Janet is actively promoting the Central Carolina Dressage Association, a show series in the Midlands for Dressage and Combined Training riders of all levels to compete.
 For more information, please visit www.centralcarolinadressage.com .

-The very essence of our horse program is built upon the generosity of persons such as yourself.
+The very essence of our horse program is built upon the generosity of horse lovers..
 Contact us on how you can influence the education of our youth through horses.

 Some of Janet's instrumental involvement in this program include: